 <noframe>Twitter: Joshua Treviño - I'd like to think God let Havel and Hitchens pick the third.</noframe>

-The late Hitchens, as it happens, visited North Korea, and concluded the regime was not Communist - just racist.
+The late Hitchens, as it happens, visited North Korea, and

-Quote One evening, as we tried to dine on some gristly bits of duck, my minder mentioned yet another reason why the day should not long be postponed when the whole peninsula was united under the beaming rule of the Dear Leader.
+One evening, as we tried to dine on some gristly bits of duck, my minder mentioned yet another reason why the day should not long be postponed when the whole peninsula was united under the beaming rule of the Dear Leader.
 The people of South Korea, he pointed out, were becoming mongrelized.
 They wedded foreigners—even black American soldiers, or so he'd heard to his evident disgust—and were losing their purity and distinction.

 8.14pm The US has called on North Korea to meet its obligations to end its nuclear programme.